Byron Bay

 Byron Bay Wetlands in April

 More photos from the wonderful Byron Bay Wetlands.
-More than 220 species of bird have been recorded since the Wetlands were created and counts at the regular Byron Bird Buddies surveys are often in the 70 - 90 species range.
+More than 220 species of bird have been recorded since the Wetlands were created and counts at the Byron Bird Buddies surveys are regularly in the 70 - 100 species range.

 A very vocal Tawny Grassbird in one of the extensive reed beds of the wetland.